-Drake University may release to the public the following “directory information” about each individual student without prior consent unless timely notified by the student or unless the student has previously requested these records be withheld:
+Drake University may release the following “directory information” about each individual student without prior consent unless the student has previously requested these records be withheld:

 Any student not wanting the above-referenced directory information released to the public must timely notify the appropriate office.
 Forms are available from the Office of the Registrar.
 A notice remains in effect until the student requests lifting of the hold in writing.
 If personally identifiable information is removed from education records, the records can be disclosed without student notification.